swissup/swissup.github.io/m2/extensions/navigationpro/ui/dropdown-width-modes.md

 While the first four are easy to understand, the last three requires additional expalation.

+> Please note, that "Full Width" and "Full Screen" modes may work as "Boxed" mode
+> at custom themes.
+>
+> To make these two modes work as expected you theme must render menu
+> container outside of header contaner.
+>
+> Otherwise you can't use "Full Width" and "Full Screen" modes.

 ## Boxed

 Dropdown width will match the size of theme container or header: